BekBrace/pomo-timer/README.md

 - Breaking down the program into smaller functions, making it easier to understand, maintain, and extend

-Feel free to customize the content further to match your style, Amir!
+Feel free to customize the content further to match your style.
+Cheers,
+Amir!